-- Define Your Brief:
+- Define Your Brief

 - Do you need a dedicated space for catering?

-At the design stage, itself ensures that your agency understands the technical floorplan for seeing pillars, ducts, access points, and height regulations.
-Also, ensure that the agency has experience of building booths in the geography where you are exhibiting.
-Some countries do not have rigging facilities, some do not allow onsite painting, some have different electrical connections, etc. Knowledge of these regulations is vital and can make or break your exhibition booth design.
+This is the most crucial and is missed by even seasoned exhibitors.
+At the designing stage, ensure that your agency understands the technical floorplan for pillars, ducts, access points, and height regulations.
+Also, ensure that they have experience in building booths where you are exhibiting.
+Some countries do not have rigging facilities, don’t allow onsite painting, different electrical connections, etc. Knowledge of these regulations is vital and can make or break your exhibition booth design.

-It is most important to have a post-show meeting to discuss the design and its positives as well as drawbacks.
-The show is the moment of truth and the feedback from the show floor is invaluable.
-So make sure to interact with your sales team that was onsite to understand how visitors perceived the booth design, how was it functionality-wise, how was it branding wise and what worked well and what needed improvement.
+It is most important to have a post-show meeting to discuss the design, its positives as well as drawbacks.
+The show is the moment of truth and the feedback from the exhibit systems is invaluable.
+So make sure to interact with your onsite team.
+This will help you understand how visitors perceived the booth design, its functionality, its branding, what worked well and what needed improvement.